bjreisman/cytotidyr/README.md

-_readme is a work in progress as of 2/11/2019_
 # Cytotidyr

 Cytotidyr is a wrapper for the CytobankAPI package which allows for all steps of a cytobank preprocessing workflow to be reproduced in R, such that you can go from data to data on cytobank to a flowFrame or data.frame with all your preprocessed events as quickly as possible.
 It also includes a simple shiny application for converting data on cytobank into csv files, which can easily be adapted to other applications.